Cominuscule tableau combinatorics: Further discussion of dual equivalence

 \subsection{The Haiman table and the generalized Robinson-Schensted correspondence}

 Organizing one's thoughts about Schubert intersection numbers this way can be illuminating.
-For example, when $G/P=Gr(k,\mathbb{C}^n)$ and $\nu/\lambda=(k,k-1,\ldots,3,2)/(k-1,k-2,\ldots,2,1)$ the standard fillings are in obvious bijection with the symmetric group $S_k$.
+For example, when

+the standard fillings are in obvious bijection with the symmetric group $S_k$.
 The last column is the ``insertion tableau'' of the Schensted insertion algorithm.
 The ``recording tableau'' of his algorithm labels the columns.
 Viewed this way, Proposition~\ref{prop:rowcol} generalizes Robinson-Schensted to arbitrary standard (cominuscule) tableaux, extending an observation of~\cite{Haiman:DE}.